FAQ - Faculty and Staff

 How does the university respond to inclement weather?

 In general, the university must continue certain operations during periods of inclement weather due to the needs of students, the requirements of ongoing research activities, and other factors.
 However, the university has a policy on inclement weather, which defines how such declared days impact faculty and staff.
-University staff designated as weather or event essential should report to work as regularly scheduled, unless directed otherwise by their supervisor.
+University staff designated as “Essential On-site Weather, Emergency, and Event Personnel” should report to work as regularly scheduled, unless directed otherwise by their supervisor.
 Employees should check with their supervisors if they are unsure of their work status during an inclement weather day.
 Generally, there are three possible responses to incidents of inclement weather:

 - Delayed opening: During a delayed opening, university officials will publicly announce the specific time at which the campus will open.
-Students and employees not designated as weather or event essential are expected to report to campus by the designated opening time.
+Students and employees not designated as “Essential On-site Weather, Emergency, and Event Personnel” are expected to report to campus by the designated opening time.
 Employees are not expected to work remotely before reporting to campus for a delayed opening.

 - Early Dismissal: In the event of an early dismissal, the university will cease all on-campus academic classes and regular business operations at a publicly announced time.
-Students and employees who are not designated as weather or event essential will be dismissed to go home.
+Students and employees who are not designated as “Essential On-site Weather, Emergency, and Event Personnel” will be dismissed to go home.
 Employees are not expected to work remotely after an early dismissal.

-- Closure of offices: In the event of a full day closure, all on-campus classes will be cancelled.
+- Inclement Weather Operations: In the event the university decides to shift to inclement weather operations, all on-campus classes will be cancelled.
 Instructors may choose to continue classes through virtual instruction at their regularly scheduled times.
-During a full-day campus closure, all on-campus employees not designated as weather essential are expected to conduct work remotely, if possible, to continue the vital operations of the university.
-Employees who are not designated as weather essential should not report to campus that day.
+During full-day inclement weather operations, all employees not designated as “Essential On-site Weather, Emergency, and Event Personnel” are to work remotely, if possible, to continue the vital operations of the university.

 What should employees know about declared inclement weather days?